ArpitB95/Kubernetes-cluster-monitoring-using-prometheus-and-grafana/README.md

 # Kubernetes-cluster-monitoring-using-prometheus-and-grafana

-# - This post walks through the process of setting up a Kubernetes cluster on AWS and configuring Prometheus and Grafana for monitoring performance metrics.
+- This repo walks through the process of setting up a Kubernetes cluster on AWS and configuring Prometheus and Grafana for monitoring performance metrics.
 Prometheus and Grafana are widely used open-source tools that help Site Reliability Engineers (SREs) measure site reliability.

-- The post provides step-by-step instructions for installing command-line tools such as AWS CLI, eksctl, kubectl, and Helm Chart.
+- The repo provides step-by-step instructions for installing command-line tools such as AWS CLI, eksctl, kubectl, and Helm Chart.
 Once the environment is set up, the post explains how to install and configure Prometheus and Grafana, including setting up custom dashboards.
 With this guide, readers can easily set up a reliable monitoring system for their Kubernetes cluster on AWS.

 ## In order to accomplish the task, we will follow these steps: